glibaniosr/orca-bashtools/README.md

 Then, the command to run an ORCA job called from ORCA_run follows the syntax:

-> orca_run -i input.inp -o output.out -p nprocs -m maxcore -a "file1.gbw file2.xyz"
+> orca_run.sh -i input.inp -o output.out -p nprocs -m maxcore -a "file1.gbw file2.xyz"

 Only input is obligatory, default output = input_basename.out.